 What to do with content that can’t be saved.

-If you look at an article or piece of content and see that it really can’t be saved in it’s current form, you can do a few things.
+If you look at an article or webpage and see that it really can’t be saved in it’s current form, you can do a few things.

 - Create a social post with it.